eric-clayton/trash-track/README.md

 nvm use 14.18.1
 ```

+*You will also need MongoDB installed to host the local database.
+Install it [here](https://github.com/coreybutler/nvm-windows).*

 If you're using [Visual Studio Code](https://code.visualstudio.com/), install the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).

 ## How to work on the code